ENDURANCE: A KEY ATTRIBUTE FOR SUCCESSFUL SALESPEOPLE

 When explaining what makes Ethiopian distance runners so good, he continues, “It’s because of opportunities here. … Plus the lifestyle: the kids walk to school – no, they run! – every day.
 I ran six miles every day to school and back so my training started when I was three or four.”

 Like distance running, consultative selling with insight also requires significant endurance, albeit in a different manner.
-The timeline for targeting, research and prospecting, to conversations early in the customer’s buying process, to conducting assessments, to solution presentations, to getting final paperwork signed can often be long and arduous.
+The timeline for targeting, research, and prospecting, conversations early in the customer’s buying process, conducting assessments, solution presentations, to getting final paperwork signed can often be long and arduous.
 Without a significant amount of endurance, a salesperson may never be able to go the distance to get to the “finish line” to close deals.

 It’s not a bad idea, then, for people in sales to take a cue from a culture that does endurance so well.
 While you can’t go back in time and give your team endurance training at a young age, you can make endurance training an everyday thing within your sales team.